-The timeline for probate can vary widely.
+The timeline for how long probate takes can vary widely.
 It can range from just a few months to well over a year.
 In some cases, probate can linger on for several years.
 While that extreme is an exception to the rule, it’s important to understand that probate isn’t a quick process in many cases.

 There are several factors which determine the length of the probate process.
 The size of the estate and how long it takes to catalogue everything is one major factor.
 It can take some time to hunt down all the assets owned by the deceased person.
 Another factor is how long creditors have to submit a claim against the estate for money owed to them.
 This time varies by state.
 It can be three months, four months or even longer.

 If the executor objects to any claims by creditors or if anyone else contests the will, the court will need to hold a hearing to resolve the dispute.
 This process takes some time, and it will increase the time for the entire probate process.

 Another part of the process that can take time is if assets need to be sold to pay creditors or for distributing the estate to heirs.
 A car, artwork or jewelry may only take a few days or weeks to sell, but it can take much longer to sell a house, land or a business.
 This process can add months to probate.